-2019 marks the 80th anniversary of the Long Island Museum!
+2019 marked the 80th anniversary of the Long Island Museum.
 While tens of thousands of visitors bring a wonderful sense of excitement and energy to the museum every year, our buildings and grounds often show the strain of this constant use and ever-increasing activity.

 The LIM has initiated several important projects to help plan for the maintenance and enhancement of its 14 buildings and nine-acre campus, including replacing the damaged siding on the north face of the Carriage Museum.
 Please read more below, and follow this link to our donation page to help support this important work.
 When making a donation online, please designate site improvements.